Rupakpoddar/Wallify/README.md

 ### Cannot access dashboard
 1. Ensure you're using the correct IP address
+2. Make sure you're connected to the same WiFi network as the Raspberry Pi
+3. Verify the Raspberry Pi's IP is reachable: `ping [raspberry-pi-ip]`
-2. Check firewall settings
+4. Check firewall settings
-3. Verify port 3000 is not blocked
+5. Verify port 3000 is not blocked

 ### Files not uploading
 1. Check available disk space: `df -h`